 Nursing Careers and Job Outlook

 Increasingly preferred for entry-level jobs, a BSN offers greater job security and potential for career advancement.
 Magnet hospitals expect nurses to earn a BSN within a certain amount of time and may even assist with tuition.
-A Bachelor of Science degree offers you more career mobility, positions you for leadership and management opportunities, and can serve as a foundation for pursuing a Master of Science in Nursing degree.
+A Bachelor of Science degree offers you more career mobility, positions you for leadership and management opportunities, and can serve as a foundation for pursuing a Bachelor of Science in Nursing degree.

 The outlook for nursing careers is excellent.
 Job growth in the field is estimated to be 26 percent between 2010 and 2020, according to the Bureau of Labor Statistics, driven by advancements in health care, changes in the industry, an aging population, the number of retiring nurses, and more focus on preventative care.
 Most employment opportunities are projected to be in acute care facilities, community health, home health and long-term nursing care facilities¹.